maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module00.md

 ## Intro
-Because I'm doing my PhD full-time concurrently with the FabAcademy, I'll try to stay in the scope of my PhD subject.
+Because I'm doing my PhD full-time concurrently with the FabAcademy, I'll try to stay in the scope of my PhD subject (see my [introduction](./../index.md#my-job) for more details but here is a little introduction).

+My objective, in a 6-years timeframe, is to develop an implant that is able to monitor the bladder activity (pressure, contractions, volume and so on) to help people with decrease sensibility to manage their urinary problems, in particular people who suffered a spinal cord injury.
+Bladder issues are actually ranked first in multiple surveys by SCI despite being often reduced to only incontinence.
+Indeed, most people don't realize the tremendous consequences of a neurogenic bladder, including a very high mortality rate due to hydronephrosis or lower urinary tract infections.
+Being able to monitor the bladder activity would also allow to stimulate the afferent bladder nerves in a closed-feedback loop to prevent or reduce involuntary contractions.

 Currently, I have a barely working silicone bladder phantom that I would like to improve and test several sensors that could be implanted inside.